MicrosoftDocs/minecraft-creator/creator/Documents/BaseGameVersioning.md

 > [!IMPORTANT]
 > To learn more about world templates and how creators can use them to create worlds based upon an existing set of rules, visit [Packaging a World Template](PackagingAWorldTemplate.md)

- Let's take a look at a potential scenario;
+ Let's take a look at a scenario:

-1. A Creator creates a template called **TemplateA** and sets the `base_game_version` to `1.17.4` or previous version.
+1. A Creator creates a world template called **TemplateA** and sets the `base_game_version` to `[1, 17, 0]`.
-1. A player opens Minecraft: Bedrock Edition v1.18, and downloads **TemplateA**
+1. A player opens Minecraft: Bedrock Edition v1.18, and downloads **TemplateA**.
-1. Creator instantiates a new world utilizing **TemplateA** called **WorldA**.
+1. Creator instantiates a new world utilizing **TemplateA** and calls it **WorldA**.
-1. The Creator updates **TemplateA's** `base_game_version` to `1.18`.
+1. The Creator updates **TemplateA's** `base_game_version` to `[1, 18, 0]`.
 1. The Player opens **WorldA**.

-In this scenario mentioned above.
-A creator creates a world template for a version of Minecraft that does not utilize the updated world height changes and is released for others to use.
-Then, the creator updates the existing template to `1.18`, causing all worlds created by the template to update to the new world generation, causing content to shift in the world.
+In this scenario, a Creator creates and releases a world template for a version of Minecraft that does not utilize the updated world height changes.
+If the Creator updates the existing template to `[1, 18, 0]` (which does use the new world height), then worlds that players have generated using that template will automatically update to the new world height.
+This can potentially shift the layout of the worlds and break existing content.

-In order to prevent any loss of information, it is recommended to create a copy of the existing template, **TemplateB** from our scenario, that has the base_game_version set to `1.18` and use this new template for distributing to players.
+In order to prevent any loss of information, it is recommended to create a copy of the existing template, **TemplateB** from our scenario, that has the `base_game_version` set to `1.18` and use this new template for distributing to players.